Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/details.md

 ## Unity Explorer

-You can use the [Unity Explorer Mod](https://outerwildsmods.com/mods/unityexplorer) to tweak the position, rotation, and scale of your props.
+You can use [Unity Explorer](https://outerwildsmods.com/mods/unityexplorer) to tweak the position, rotation, and scale of your props.
 These docs will not elaborate too much on this tool.
 There are other tutorials out there.

 ## Asset Bundles